stki9539/Calorie-Website/TESTING.md

 **Automated Tests:**
 Ghostinspector -  www.Ghostinspector.com
 Automated website testing.
-Testing to see if all tabs button are functional.
+Testing to see if all tab buttons are functional.
 Functional in
 that they are clickable and open the correct webpages.

 *Output Result:*